aces/Loris/CONTRIBUTING.md

 PHP error log.

 ## AI Policy
-### Governance and confidentiality
-Contributors must not input confidential LORIS data, credentials, PHI, or unpublished datasets or metadata into third-party AI systems.

 ### Code
 Reviewing, testing and triaging pull requests takes a large amount of maintainers' time.
 Any use of generative AI tools used for any pull request